Rethinking the Status Update Meeting

 As with any meeting or project, what used to work may not work anymore.
 If you’ve tried a few of these ideas already and find that the energy hasn’t improved or you notice people walk away and immediately schedule follow-up meetings, make sure you have a habit and mechanism to collect feedback from your employees.

 You should be regularly asking for feedback from your team members on a variety of topics, but specifically as pertains to your recurring meetings.
-Consider adding a quick pulse check to the last 5 minutes of the meeting.
-You can keep it as simple as:

 • What’s one thing that works about our status meetings?